 Double check your policy for additional living expense coverage

-If you live in an area where there are natural disasters like fires, floods, earthquakes or mudslides, make sure that your policy includes enough insurance for Additional Living Expenses (ALE).
+If you live in an area where there are natural disasters like fires, floods, earthquakes or mudslides, it could be important that your policy includes enough insurance for Additional Living Expenses (ALE).
 Additional living expenses include paying for a hotel, eating at restaurants and other expenses from having to live away from your rental home while it is being repaired.

-Insurers will pay the difference between your regular living expenses and your added living expenses from being displaced, but they may only do so for a limited time.
+Insurers will pay the difference between your regular living expenses and your added living expenses from being displaced after a covered event, but they may only do so for a limited time.
 Read the fine print to make sure you have enough coverage for any anticipated future disaster.
-Also, make sure that the insurance covers things like floods because not all policies cover every type of natural disaster.
+Also, consider checking that your insurance covers things like floods because not all policies cover every type of natural disaster.
+Flood damage is usually excluded from standard renters insurance policies, but may be purchased either through your provider or directly from the National Flood Insurance Program (NFIP).